rustbridge/rusty-snake-book/src/14-modularization.md

 └── ...
 ```

 Move all functions you wrote to `mod.rs`.
-In order for this to work, all dependencies, these functions need, also need to be declared in `mod.rs`.
+In order for this to work, all dependencies that these functions need, also need to be declared in `mod.rs`.
 If they are not used in `main.rs`, you can delete them there.

 ## Dependencies